Tinkerforge/doc/en/source/Hardware/Bricklets/Color.rst

 measurements use a high gain and short integration times.

 The desired configuration depends on the application.
-Depending on the illumination and distance to the measured object other parameters have to be choosen.
+Depending on the illumination and distance to the measured object other parameters have to be chosen.
 The Brick Viewer can be used to find proper values.

 If you want to use the Bricklet in sorting applications it should be mounted in